Skip to main content

 LDTA/2020 List of landfill site disposal activities

-LDTA includes a list of activities (at section 8(3)), which are to be treated as taxable disposals, whether or not the activity would otherwise meet the conditions for a taxable disposal.
-For these activities, there's no need to consider whether the person responsible for the disposal intended to discard the material.
-The use of material in the following specified landfill site activities at an authorised landfill site is a taxable disposal:
+LDTA contains a list of activities (at section 8(3)), which are to be treated as taxable disposals, whether or not the activity would otherwise meet the conditions for a taxable disposal.

 • using material to create or maintain a temporary road giving access to a landfill disposal area